leeboardtools/gnucashjgnash/readme.md

-This is a jGnash (https://sourceforge.net/projects/jgnash/) plugin for a **Fairly Simple** Gnucash (http://gnucash.org/) database into an equivalent jGnash database.
+This is a jGnash (https://sourceforge.net/projects/jgnash/) plugin for converting a *Fairly Simple* Gnucash (http://gnucash.org/) database into an equivalent jGnash database.

 This has only been tested on GnuCash V 2.6.17/2.6.18 and jGnash 2.33.3, with the testing primarily consisting of converting my personal GnuCash database into jGnash and verifying the account balances and scheduled transactions.